 Once you are on the trail (or even on the access road to the trail), be prepared to turn around if you face conditions that you aren’t prepared for.
 Flooded trails, slippery snow, washed out bridges, blowdown trees obscuring the path and undrivable access roads are all good reasons to consider turning around.
 It’s also a good idea to carry a trail map or guidebook with you so you can find another hike to do in the area if the one you picked doesn’t work out.

-Places to Find Trail Conditions for Vancouver
+Where to Find Trail Conditions for Vancouver

 Many provincial and regional parks websites have a trail conditions section written by a park ranger.
 Some parks may update their conditions less frequently than others, but it’s often worth looking anyway.
 If there is an up to date trail report, this information is often the most reliable trail conditions information you can find.
 You can find provincial parks conditions on the BC Parks website, and regional parks conditions on the Metro Vancouver Parks website.